Use forms of explosives: Dynamites

-It is usually sold in the form of a stick roughly 8 in long and 1 in in diameter but other sizes also exist.
+Dynamite is usually sold in the form of a stick roughly 8 in long and 1 in in diameter, but other sizes also exist.

 Dynamite is considered a "high explosive", which means it detonates rather than deflagrates.

-The chief uses of dynamite used to be in construction, mining and demolition.
+The chief uses of dynamite used to be in construction, mining, and demolition.

 However, newer explosives and techniques have replaced dynamite in many applications.

 Dynamite is still used, mainly as bottom charge or in underwater blasting.